HelloWatt/django-compose-tags/README.md

 # Overview

-Write your template as you would for include tags:
+Write your template as you would for the include tags:

 ```jinja
 <!-- card.html -->